Looking to derail a sales call? Try saying something like:

 Reps usually log off calls with a mountain of action items.
 The next couple of hours are a mad scramble to find the right info and get answers over to their prospect.
 Inevitably, they forget some follow-ups and lose others to messy notes.

-What if we said you could use artificial intelligence (AI) to answer complex questions in real-time, cut follow-up time by two-thirds, and give yourself more time to focus on high-value activities like building relationships?
+What if I said you could use artificial intelligence (AI) to answer complex questions in real-time, cut follow-up time by two-thirds, and give yourself more time to focus on high-value activities like building relationships?

 Want to know how we do it?

 Kaia is our real-time Knowledge AI Assistant.
 Think of it as Alexa or Siri for sales reps.
 When I join a call, it’s there with me, listening, analyzing, and searching for ways to help.